 If tracked replies aren't important to you and you want a more human-friendly reply address, then 'Track all replies' can be disabled in the settings for the from address.
 When disabled, the reply address will be the same as your from address but replies won't get tracked; they'll be forwarded instead to your 'Unknown mail forward' address (provided this has been set up).

 If someone directly emails your 'from' address (from Outlook, for instance), their email will also be forwarded to your 'Unknown mail forward' address.

 You can edit the from address to change this setting by going to Campaigns > Advanced features > From addresses.

-The 'Edit from address' window will appear.
-Untick Track all replies to disable the advanced tracking (and set up your friendlier reply address).
+Clear the Track all replies check box to disable the advanced tracking (and set up your friendlier reply address).